oracle/solaris-openstack-utils/os_kilo_setup/README.md

 Follow the steps and copy necessary files.

 - [ ] Two nodes should be configured.
-See step 2 for tests.
+See above steps for tests.

 - [ ] To use commands env files can be sourced.
 For example: